Kamel Bidari: Education

-Bidari holds a Bachelor of Science (1978) from the Lycée Ben Mhidi, a Master of Geophysics (1983) from the University of Boumerdès and a PhD of Physics and Mathematics (1987) from the Academy of Sciences of the Soviet Union.
+Bidari holds a Bachelor of Science (1978) from the Lycée Ben Mhidi, a Master of Geophysics (1983) from the University of Boumerdès and a PhD of Geophysics(1987) from the Academy of Sciences of the Soviet Union.

 In 1978, he obtained the scientific (Secondary School) Degree from Larbi Ben M’Hidi — Biskra high school.
 He has been graduated from the National Institute of Hydrocarbons and Chemistry (INH) in Boumerdes-Algeria (first of the student promotion of 1983), when he obtained «State Engineer» Degree in Geophysics.
-From 1983 to 1987, he prepared a Doctorate of Philosophy (Ph.D) in physics and mathematics at the Russian geological prospecting university and the Institute of Physics of the Earth- Academy of Sciences of USSR in Moscow.
+From 1983 to 1987, he prepared a Ph.D in geophysics at the Russian geological prospecting university and the Institute of Physics of the Earth- Academy of Sciences of USSR in Moscow.
 In 1988, he obtained the equivalent degree of the Algerian State Doctorate (Ministry of Higher Education and Scientific Research) — Algeria.
 In 1991, he received the Doctorate Nauk diploma in Physics and Mathematics (doktor physico mathematicheskikh nauk recognized for Soviet talented Scientist) for a thesis realized in Russian geological prospecting university and the Institute of Physics of the Earth - Academy of Sciences of the USSR Moscow about the complex studies of physical precursors of failure of rocks in relation to earthquake prediction, the fractal structure of geophysical field, and the simulation of seismic process.
 He obtained this highest scientific title for his contribution to the development of science.